Stratoscale/skipper/README.md

 env:
     EXTERNAL_PORT: $EXTERNAL_PORT
 ````
-When you run Skipper command with this configuration, Skipper looks for the EXTERNAL_PORT environment variable in the shell and substitutes its value in.In this example, Skipper resolves the $EXTERNAL_PORT to "5000" and will set EXTERNAL_PORT=5000 environment in the container.
+When you run Skipper command with this configuration, Skipper looks for the EXTERNAL_PORT environment variable in the shell and substitutes its value in.In this example, Skipper resolves the `$EXTERNAL_PORT` to "5000" and will set EXTERNAL_PORT=5000 environment in the container.

 If an environment variable is not set, Skipper substitutes with an empty string.

-Both $VARIABLE and ${VARIABLE} syntax are supported.
-Extended shell-style features, such as ${VARIABLE-default} and ${VARIABLE/foo/bar}, are not supported.
+Both `$VARIABLE` and `${VARIABLE}` syntax are supported.
+Extended shell-style features, such as `${VARIABLE-default}` and `${VARIABLE/foo/bar}`, are not supported.

-You can use a $$ (double-dollar sign) when your configuration needs a literal dollar sign.
-This also prevents Skipper from interpolating a value, so a $$ allows you to refer to environment variables that you don’t want processed by Skipper.
+You can use a `$$` (double-dollar sign) when your configuration needs a literal dollar sign.
+This also prevents Skipper from interpolating a value, so a `$$` allows you to refer to environment variables that you don’t want processed by Skipper.
 ````
 env:
     VAR: $$VAR_NOT_INTERPOLATED